 The international trend on competency evaluation of organizations in all industries has been via the use of accreditation systems or a certification of management systems.

 It has been identified globally that zoos and aquariums also require this evaluation of their efficiency and competence.
 Within the ISO Standards there is such an evaluation framework being ISO19011, however, every industry has its own specific requirements in speciality; the zoo and aquarium industry is no different.
-In recent years there have been many developments in the biological and zoological fields as well as enormous advancements in animal care techniques and knowledge that have not only necessitated this evaluation, but guided the process globally.
+In recent years there have been many developments in the biological and zoological fields as well as enormous advancements in animal welfare, care techniques and knowledge that have not only necessitated this evaluation, but guided the process globally.
 This evaluation should be carried out against an industry specific set of criteria based on best practice and welfare for wild animals in human care and be comparable across continents.

 This implementation and compliance with the set criteria, should provide a mechanism for promoting confidence in a zoo or aquarium that can show it operates in accordance with global requirements of best practice (‘best practice’ encompasses all aspects relating to animals in human care).